The Basic Analytical Essay Outline Template

 Purpose: Present evidence and analyze it to prove your thesis.

-Each body paragraph should follow TEAL structure:
+Each analytical body paragraph should follow TEAL structure:

 T = Topic Sentence (1 sentence)